-Perry (1998) suggests other test statistics that can be used to examine the association between quadrat counts, and is still developing the SADIE approach for analysing quadrat counts.
-See Perry (2000) for more about these methods.
+Perry (1998) suggests other test statistics that can be used to examine the association between quadrat counts, and is still developing the SADIE approach for analyzing quadrat counts.
+See Perry (2008), Perry et al. (2002), and Perry and Dixon (2002) for more about these methods.

-Example 9.2 Correlation Between Counts for Pipis and Cockles
+Example 9.2: Correlation between Counts for Pipis and Cockles